 Jan.
 6, 2011

-Purdue was one of just two schools in the nation to place multiple players on the John R. Wooden Award Midseason Top 30 on Thursday, as seniors JaJuan Johnson and E'Twaun Moore were included among the candidates announced by the Los Angeles Athletic Club.
+LOS ANGELES - Purdue was one of just two schools in the nation to place multiple players on the John R. Wooden Award Midseason Top 30 on Thursday, as seniors JaJuan Johnson and E'Twaun Moore were included among the candidates announced by the Los Angeles Athletic Club.

 Selected by the Wooden Award National Advisory Board, the list is comprised of the 30 student-athletes who, based on their performances in November and December, have set themselves apart as early frontrunners for one of college basketball's most prestigious honors.